Zeuskartik/MediaSliderView/README.md

 ## Capabilities and Functionalities

-MediaSliderView is a compact library for having a slideable/swipeable gallery view inside your android application, whichs supports both images and videos.
-MediaSliderView uses Glide (github.com/bumptech/glide) for images and exoplayer (github.com/google/ExoPlayer) for videos, under the hood, to render images and videos inside customviews which are handled by a viewpager to render a swipeable gallery with on demand view creation, updation and destruction.
+MediaSliderView is a compact library for having a slideable/swipeable gallery view inside your android application, which supports both images and videos.
+MediaSliderView uses Glide (https://github.com/bumptech/glide) for images and exoplayer (https://github.com/google/ExoPlayer) for videos, under the hood, to render images and videos inside customviews which are handled by a viewpager to render a swipeable gallery with on demand view creation, updation and destruction.
 The libraray itself is highly customizable and the images in the gallery support pinch, zoom and panning capabilities and play/pause/restart support for videos.

 ## Download & Setup
 Repository available on https://jitpack.io.